Spring styling with Feathering the Empty Nest

 Adding complementing cushions is a fuss-free way of updating your decor as the season’s change

 I love spring colours; whether it’s home or fashion, I am a sucker for them.
-When I saw the new season styles on sofa.com it didn’t take me long to make my decisions.
-I went for the Appleby cushions, which have a soft Herringbone detail, in Eggshell and the Ecclestone cushions which feature a silky velvet front and neutral backing, in Millennial Pink.
-These are a perfect pairing and have really brightened up the room.
-The Ecclestone cushions are the shade of pink I have been searching for, a soft blush that’s not too pink, and they look beautiful against the Cobble sofa.
+I went for calming Eggshell and Millennial Pink shades and these have really brightened up the room.
+The pink works especially well against the against the Cobble grey of the sofa.
 I have been cushion-plumping (we all know that’s definitely unnecessary faffing when the cushions are new!) non-stop since their arrival, and of course, adding spring flowers to the room wherever possible.

 Do not disturb!
 Nap in progress…